The Road to Know-Where: An Object-and-Room Informed Sequential BERT for Indoor Vision-Language Navigation: Introduction

-Additionally, the relative directions (\ie, left, right, front, and back) and the room type (\eg, living room, bedroom) are important clues for VLN tasks as they provide strong directional guidance and semantic-visual guidance for action selection.
-To take advantage of such information, in this paper we incorporate a direction loss and two room-type losses into the proposed model to predict the relative direction of navigable viewpoints, and predict what type of room needs to be reached next as well as what type of room at the final goal during navigation.
-The relative direction is predictable from each viewpoint's orientation description (\ie, heading and elevation angles), and the room types are also identifiable through the presence of specific objects, such as a couch indicating living room or a microwave indicating kitchen.
-So it is natural to enable our model with the ``know where'' it is, and where it is going.
+Relative directions (\ie, left, right, front, and back) and room types (\eg, living room, bedroom) are important clues for VLN tasks as they provide strong directional guidance and semantic-visual information for action selection.
+To take advantage of such information we incorporate a direction loss and two room-type losses into the proposed model.
+These predict the relative direction of navigable viewpoints, the type of room that need to be reached next, as well as the type of room at the final goal location.
+The relative direction is predictable from each viewpoint's orientation description (\ie, heading and elevation angles), and the room types are identifiable through the presence of specific objects, such as a couch indicating living room or a microwave indicating kitchen.
+This provides the model with opportunity to ``know where'' it is, and where it is going.

 To demonstrate the generalisation ability of our model, we evaluate on three different indoor VLN tasks: remote object grounding (REVERIE) \cite{reverie}, visual dialog navigation (NDH) \cite{ndh} and room-to-room navigation (R2R) \cite{r2r}.
 Our method achieves state-of-the-art results on all of the listed tasks: 18.97 SPL (9.28 RGSPL) on the REVERIE task, 3.17 GP on the NDH task, and 52$\%$ SPL on the R2R task.